aws-games/cloud-game-development-toolkit/docs/index.md

+---
+template: index.html
+title: Cloud Game Development Toolkit
+hide: [navigation]
+hero:
+  title: Deploy game development infrastructure on AWS with best practice templates and configurations
+  subtitle: Get started with pre-configured templates, or use only what you need
+  install_button: Getting Started
+  source_button: Source Code
+features:
+  - title: Assets
+    #image: /assets/images/what-is-needed.svg
+    description: Foundational resources such as image templates, configurations scripts, and CI/CD pipeline definitions for game development.
+  - title: Modules
+    #image: /assets/images/out-of-the-box.svg
+    description: Infrastructure as code for deploying common game dev workloads with best-practices by default.
+These typically consume assets.
+  - title: Samples
+    #image: /assets/images/configurable.svg
+    description: Opinionated implementations to address common use cases for expedited game studio setup and battle-tested scenarios from the community.
+---

 # Welcome to the Cloud Game Development Toolkit

 The **Cloud Game Development Toolkit (a.k.a.
 CGD Toolkit)** is a collection of templates and configurations for deploying game development infrastructure and tools on AWS.